calbers191/23andme2vcf-py/README.md

 I wrote this to accomodate the new v5 chip, which has ~638k SNPs and differs extensively from the previous versions.
 Reference sequence used is derived from GRCh37.

+This conversion is inspired by and modeled after https://github.com/arrogantrobot/23andme2vcf.

 Please let me know if there are any issues!
 <hr>
 <h2><strong>Usage:</strong></h2>